ds-pokemon-hacking/ds-pokemon-hacking.github.io/src/contribution_guide.md

    * Paste the text you copied from the `guides.md` or `resources.md` template in the body.
 Now you can start writing the markdown file.

 ## Markdown Formatting and Images
-1) The syntax used must follow the [Markdown Format](https://www.markdownguide.org/basic-syntax/), which is the same as discord uses.
+1) The syntax used must follow the [Markdown Format](https://www.markdownguide.org/basic-syntax/), which is the same as Discord uses.
 2) Use the template you copypasted as a guideline.
 Remember that there is a preview button you can use!
 3) If you wish to add images to your file, they must first be uploaded to the repo in the appropriate folder:
-   * For either the gen4 or gen5 folder, go to the corresponding `resources` subfolder.
+   * For either the `gen4` or `gen5` folder, go to the corresponding `resources` subfolder.
 Create an empty markdown file and create a new folder along with it, named the same as your markdown file name.
-   * For the universal folder, create a new folder called `resources` inside the folder with the same name as your file.
+   * For the `universal` folder, create a new folder called `resources` inside the folder with the same name as your file.
    * In the folder you just created, upload your images.
 Keep the filename recognizable and short enough, and they should be in a png format.
 Once you've uploaded them, delete the empty markdown file.
 4) To link images, you can simply use ```![Optional Description](filepath/image.png) ```.
 With the *filepath* being relative to your guide's location
    * For example, in the indexing guide the image is linked with `![Indexed Image Example](resources/indexed_image_example.png)`